Édith Butler

-Édith Butler OC CQ ONB (born Marie Nicole Butler, 27 July 1942) is an Acadian-Canadian singer-songwriter and folklorist of from New Brunswick’s Acadian Peninsula.
+Édith Butler OC CQ ONB (born Marie Nicole Butler; 27 July 1942) is an Acadian-Canadian singer-songwriter and folklorist from New Brunswick’s Acadian Peninsula.

 Biography

-Édith Butler was born in Paquetville on the Acadian Peninsula in Gloucester County, New Brunswick.
-During the 1960s she obtained a Bachelor of Arts, taught school, and then earned a Master’s degree in literature and traditional ethnography at Laval University in 1969.
+Édith Butler was born on 27 July 1942, in Paquetville.
+During the 1960s, she obtained a Bachelor of Arts, taught school, and then earned a Master’s degree in literature and traditional ethnography at Laval University in 1969.

 Career in music

 Her career began in the early 1960s with performances in Moncton.
 In 1969, she released her debut album, "Chansons d’Acadie," of traditional Acadian songs.
 This was followed by national appearances on CBC Television's Singalong Jubilee where she gained popularity and began to receive invitations to participate in various Canadian and American folk festivals.

-In the early 1970's she represented Canada at the Universal Exposition in Osaka and performed in over 500 performances across Japan.
+In the early 1970s, she represented Canada at the Universal Exposition in Osaka and performed in over 500 performances across Japan.
 Following this, she made several musical tours in Europe, notably in Ireland, Germany and the United States.

 In total, Butler released 28 albums between 1969 and 2021.
-As of 2019 when she was inducted into the Canadian Songwriters Hall of Fame, Édith Butler had one gold and two platinum records.
+As of 2019, when she was inducted into the Canadian Songwriters Hall of Fame, Édith Butler had one gold and two platinum records.